rennsax/SE3355-Tiger-Compiler/doc/lab5or6.md

 - [ ] Unreasonable: constants should be stored in 64-bit integers.
 See [tree.h](../src/tiger/translate/tree.h):446.
 I define a type `frame::Immediate` in [assem.h](../src/tiger/codegen/assem.h).
 - [ ] Inefficient if-then-else translation.
 See P165 on the textbook.
 Related function: `tr::makeIfThenElse`.
 - [ ] Optimization: do not store all arguments onto the stack when handling view shift. `X64Frame::X64Frame`.
 How does X64 handle it with different calling conventions?
+- [ ] Heuristic: is there any improvement?

 ### Learn someday